netgroup-polito/CrownLabs/cluster_config/Keycloak/README.md

 You will need the following tools installed in your workstation:
 * [Helm](https://helm.sh/)

-##PostgreSQL-Operator
+## PostgreSQL-Operator
-The following steps will install the postgresql-operator in the namespace called **keycloak-ha** The Postgres Operator can be installed simply by applying yaml manifests.
-Note, change the namespace in file **manifests/operator-service-account-rbac.yaml** for the **service account** and **cluster rolebinding**
+The following steps will install the postgresql-operator in the namespace called **keycloak-ha**.
+The Postgres Operator can be installed simply by applying `yaml` manifests, after properly changing the namespace in file [operator-service-account-rbac.yaml](manifests/operator-service-account-rbac.yaml) for the `service account` and `cluster rolebinding`.

- ####Manual deployment setup
+### Manual deployment setup
- For more details, please visit the [official documentation website](https://github.com/zalando/postgres-operator#documentation)
+For more details, please visit the [official documentation website](https://github.com/zalando/postgres-operator#documentation).

  ```bash
 # First, clone the repository and change to the directory postgres-operator
 git clone https://github.com/zalando/postgres-operator.git